cFocusWeb/blanchette-website/content/franchises/tartar.en.md

 ---
-title: TARTAR Station
+title: TARTAR Station Franchise - Restauration
 description: >-
-  This is a desc
+  This fast service counter specializing in tartares, tatakis and poke bowls is your stop for healthy and go meals.
 slug: tartar-station
 identifiant: tartar
 image: "/img/franchises/tartar-franchise.jpg"